Fall River, Massachusetts minor league baseball history: New England League 1946 to 1949

 In 1946, Fall River returned to minor league play.
 Fall River returned to play as members the Class B level New England League, which reformed for the 1946 season with eight teams.
 The Fall River Indians resumed play as a minor league affiliate of the Chicago White Sox and began playing home games at Fall River Stadium.
-The Fall River Indians placed 7th in 1946 New England League regular season standings and did not qualify for the playoffs, finishing 53.0 games behind the 1st place Lynn Red Sox.
-With a record of 30–94, Falls River was 7th in the standings playing under Manager Jack Burns.
+The Fall River Indians placed seventh in 1946 New England League regular season standings and did not qualify for the playoffs, finishing 53.0 games behind the first place Lynn Red Sox.
+With a record of 30–94, Falls River placed seventh in the standings, playing the season under manager Jack Burns.

+Manager Jack Burns returned to the minor leagues as a manager after his major league playing career ended.
+Beginning in 1955, Burns spent five seasons (1955–59) as a Boston Red Sox coach third base coach under team manager Pinky Higgins.
+In 1960, Burns then became a scout for Boston and is credited with scouting, recommending and signing Baseball Hall of Fame catcher Carlton Fisk.
+Fisk was the Red Sox's first-round pick in the January 1967 Major League Baseball Draft.

 The 1947 Fall River Indians continued as an affiliate of the Chicago White Sox, a relationship which continued in subsequent seasons.
-Fall River played under manager Joe Holden and finished the 1947 season with a record of 49–76, placing sixth in the New England League regular season standings, finishing 37.5 games behind the 1st place Lynn Red Sox.
+Fall River played under manager Joe Holden and finished the 1947 season with a record of 49–76, placing sixth in the New England League regular season standings, finishing 37.5 games behind the first place Lynn Red Sox.
 Season attendance at Fall River Stadium was 57,468, an average of 919 per game.

 The 1948 Fall River Indians finished last in the New England League.
-Fall River ended the 1948 season with a record of 38–87, placing 8th in the standings, finishing 47.0 games behind the 1st place Lynn Red Sox.
+Fall River ended the 1948 season with a record of 38–87, placing eighth in the standings, finishing 47.0 games behind the first place Lynn Red Sox.
 Frank Zubik and Luke Urban were the 1948 managers.
 Playing at Fall River Stadium, the overall home attendance was 22,589, an average of 361.

 The Fall River Indians played their final season in 1949.
 The Fall River Indians played their final game on July 19, 1949, After falling to the Nashua Dodgers 10–5, the Indians withdrew from the league with a 27–42 record.
 The Lynn and Manchester franchises folded on the same day.

 The New England League folded following the 1949 season.
 Minor league baseball has not returned to Fall River.

 The ballparks

 from 1893 to 1915, Fall River teams played home games at the Athletic Grounds.
 Also known as the "Bedford Street Grounds" (1893–1898), the ballpark had a capacity of 3,000.
 The Athletic Grounds were located on Bedford Street at Oak Grove Avenue & Beattie Street in Fall River, Massachusetts.

 The Fall River Indians played home games at Fall River Stadium from 1946 to 1949.
 The ballpark was located at Wordell Street & Plymouth in Fall River, Massachusetts.
-The site today is still in use as a soccer filed.
+The site today is still in use as a soccer field.